‘Bachelorette’ Producers Claim They Had No Knowledge Of Assault And Battery Charge Against Lincoln Adim

 The thought on everyone’s mind was how production would let someone like this on to their show, especially after all the drama that went down on last season of Bachelor in Paradise.
 Fans will remember production halted last summer on the popular spinoff as an investigation launched into the behavior of DeMario Jackson and Corinne Olympios while under the influence of alcohol.

-Now Warner Brothers is stepping forward and claiming they had absolutely no knowledge of Lincoln’s arrest or the charges against him.
+Now Warner Bros. is stepping forward and claiming they had absolutely no knowledge of Lincoln’s arrest or the charges against him.
 TMZ has also reported that Lincoln lied to production and said he had never been charged with sexual misconduct.
-Warner Brothers went on to say they hire a third party to run background checks on all possible contestants, and that nothing came up for Lincoln.
+Warner Bros. went on to say they hire a third party to run background checks on all possible contestants, and that nothing came up for Lincoln.
 They are now investigating how something like this could slip through the cracks, as it’s something to worry about with all future applicants.

 WB statement: "No one on The Bachelorette production had any knowledge about the incident or charges when Lincoln Adim was cast, and he himself denied ever having engaged in or having been charged with any sexual misconduct" https://t.co/nOz5tNlrR9